 Students also provide feedback about their own engagement in the learning process, including how often they attended class, how many hours per week they spent outside of class, and how many times they met with the instructor outside of class.

-Student feedback on the Midway Student Experience Survey is only available to the instructor, and provides an opportunity for mid-course adjustments or for clarifying goals and expectations with students.
-Student feedback from the End-of-Term Student Experience Survey is available to the instructor, unit head and various review committees such as for tenure, promotion or awards.
+Student feedback on the midway Student Experience Survey is only available to the instructor, and provides an opportunity for mid-course adjustments or for clarifying goals and expectations with students.
+Student feedback from the end-of-course Student Experience Survey is available to the instructor, unit head and various review committees such as for tenure, promotion or awards.